 Emby Media Server

-Next open-source platform that can be used to convert Windows 10 into a Media server is Emby.
-Just like above mentioned two servers for streaming medias this one is also available for multiple platforms to install such as Windows, Linux, macOS, NAS devices, Docker, FreeBSD and Shield Android TV along with a wide range of supported devices for the client app.
+The next open-source platform that can be used to convert Windows 10 into a Media server is Emby.
+Just like the above mentioned two servers for streaming media, this one is also available for multiple platforms to install such as Windows, Linux, macOS, NAS devices, Docker, FreeBSD, and Shield Android TV along with a wide range of supported devices for the client app.

-If you want to have an alternative to Kodi and Plex media servers, then try the EMBY, although it is not popular as the rest of the two, enough interesting because of functionality.
-One can easily use it on Windows 10 to stream films, series, photos, books and music from its installed PC to the other PC using browser, TV or smartphones.
+If you want to have an alternative to Kodi and Plex media servers, then try the EMBY, although it is not popular as the rest of the two, enough interesting because of its functionality.
+One can easily use it on Windows 10 to stream films, series, photos, books, and music from its installed PC to the other PC using browser, TV, or smartphones.

 “Emby Server” also easily recognizes common DLNA-capable hardware and automatically adjusts the media data to the target device when streaming.